-A. After the hearing, the governing body shall determine whether the district should be formed based upon the interests, convenience or necessity of the owners, residents of the district and citizens of the municipality or county in which the proposed district would be located.
+- A. After the hearing, the governing body shall determine whether the district should be formed based upon the interests, convenience or necessity of the owners, residents of the district and citizens of the municipality or county in which the proposed district would be located.
 If the governing body determines that the district should be formed, it shall adopt a resolution ordering that the district be formed, deleting any property determined not to be directly or indirectly benefited by the district or modifying the general plan and then ordering that an election be held on the question whether to form the district.
-A resolution ordering a formation of the district shall state that the district will be governed by a district board consisting of members of the governing body, ex officio or, upon determination of the governing body, five directors appointed by the governing body, and shall contain the names of the five initial directors and the terms of office of each.
-If the governing body appoints a district board, it shall appoint a treasurer and a clerk from the appointed members.

-B. A formation election shall include the owners unless a petition is presented to the governing body pursuant to Subsection I of Section 7 [5-11-7 NMSA 1978] of the Public Improvement District Act.
+A resolution ordering a formation of the district shall state that the district will be governed by a district board consisting of members of the governing body, ex officio, or, upon determination of the governing body, five directors appointed by the governing body, and shall contain the names of the five initial directors and the terms of office of each.
+If the governing body appoints a district board, it shall appoint a treasurer and a clerk from the appointed members. - B. A formation election shall include the owners unless a petition is presented to the governing body pursuant to Subsection I of Section 5-11-7 NMSA 1978.
 Each owner shall have the number of votes or portions of votes equal to the number of acres or portions of acres rounded upward to the nearest one-fifth of an acre owned by that owner in the submitted district.
+The right to vote on the question of formation of the district shall not be assigned or delegated to the property owners signing a petition submitted to the governing body for formation of a district or related entities of such property owners.
 The question shall also be submitted to a vote of the resident qualified electors.
-The conduct of a formation election shall meet the requirements of Section 7 of the Public Improvement District Act.
+The conduct of a formation election shall meet the requirements of Section 5-11-7 NMSA 1978.